 What is Shaken Baby Syndrome?

-What damage can shaking or throwing a baby cause?
+What damage can shaking a baby cause?

 Shaking a baby can cause:

-- permanent brain damage;
+- Permanent brain damage

-How can I protect my baby?
+How can I protect my baby from SBS?

 Talk to others who care for your baby such as babysitters, relatives, and friends about how to safely care for your baby.
 Make sure they understand that it is more important for the caregiver to be calm than to stop your baby from crying.
 Let them know that you will be happy to come and get the baby if the crying is too much for them.
 Do not leave your baby in the care of someone who has problems controlling their anger.